danilw/WebUI-Colab-AUTOMATIC1111-stable-diffusion-webui/README.md

 **What is it** - Colab script for AUTOMATIC1111 stable-diffusion-webui https://github.com/AUTOMATIC1111/stable-diffusion-webui
 ___

-### If script stop working/you have errors - please redownload if script not working for you!
+### If script stop working/you have errors - please redownload (if script updated) if script not working for you!

 ### Or contact me: [**Join discord server**](https://discord.gg/JKyqWgt)
 ___